 - Confirmation of Acceptance for Studies (CAS) if required

-- original academic qualification certificates and English language test report remember to bring formal translations if you documents are not in English
+- original academic qualification certificates and English language test report remember to bring formal translations if your documents are not in English

 - proof of fees paid if paid in advance